 That’s the question posed by City & Kingdom New York, a new network “for community, conversation, and the common good.”
 City & Kingdom launched this week with an event about one figure who embodies counter-cultural activism: the co-founder of the Catholic Worker Movement, Dorothy Day.

 The event drew about 30 people to the warm third floor of Connolly’s, an Irish pub in midtown Manhattan.
 As a column of round tables running parallel to the bar piled up with hot food, cold Guinness, and free books, Susannah Black, the event organizer, took to the front of the room to talk a little bit about the origins of City & Kingdom.
-The idea was born out of “Time for the Benedict Option?”, a panel co-hosted by Plough Publishing House a few months earlier, where Rod Dreher and other writers discussed Dreher’s new book The Benedict Option.
+The idea was born out of, a panel co-hosted by Plough Publishing House a few months earlier, where Rod Dreher and other writers discussed Dreher’s new book The Benedict Option.

 “It was basically a book that talked about how to create Christian community, or what was lacking in Christian discipleship, in America,” Black explained.
 “And there was so much enthusiasm for that, and so many people seemed to want to keep on talking about it, that we felt like this was something we wanted to do to build off that momentum and meet a need for conversations towards community.”
 Plough then came together with “thinkerspace” Solidarity Hall and the non-profit The Davenant Trust to co-sponsor an ongoing series of discussions.